-We round up the top features of the upcoming Linux Mint 21 “Vanessa”.
+We round up Linux Mint 21 “Vanessa” top features.
 Find out what’s in store for you.

 Linux Mint 21 “Vanessa” is the 36th release of Linux Mint, which carries a good list of features along with several usability improvements across the desktop.
 The features are scattered across the Cinnamon desktop, core changes, Xapps updates and more.